small-coding-dojo/YASCR22/README.md

 - [JetBrains Projector](JetBrains-Projector.md) - Describes our JetBrains Projector setup.
 - [scripts](scripts) - Automates our JetBrains Projector setup.

+## Technical Preparation

+In order to launch the projector instances you need access to the associated Google project.
+To add colleagues, navigate to the [IAM management](https://console.cloud.google.com/iam-admin/iam?project=yascr-365610) pane and add them with role **Owner**.

 ## Further Links and References

 - [CodeRetreat.org - The Workshop](https://www.coderetreat.org/the-workshop/)